iandow/design-patterns-for-fast-data/README.md

 * `design-patterns-for-fast-data.odt`, the original LibreOffice presentation (TBD)
 * `KafkaDemos.xml`, the IntelliJ Live Templates that I use to do the live coding.

-The source code for the presentation can be found in the `initial` branch, it is based on https://github.com/iandow/heroku-kafka-demo-java with a few additions including the like service, and some refactorings.
-The completed source code can be found in the `complete` branch.

 ## Abstract: